These Pinterest facts and figures for marketers offer an insight into how well people are using this social media platform in their daily activities.

 “73% of Active Pinners indicate they have bought something because they saw it on Pinterest.” ….Ahalogy

 According to the report, 73% of Active Pinners indicate they have bought something because they saw it on Pinterest.
-Top categories that lead to purchase are recipes, food products, and arts & crafts supplies.
+The top categories that lead to purchase are recipes, food products, and arts & crafts supplies.

 The report also disclosed that more than two-thirds (67%) of Active Pinners indicate that they look at items they have pinned while shopping in-store.
 Given the prominence of Active Pinners shopping on mobile devices, Ahalogy decided to take a closer look at how they were using their mobile devices during these occasions.